9beach/analyze-sgf/README.en-US.md

 Bad move: more than 5% win rate loss
 Bad hot spot: more than 20% win rate loss

-Variations added for the moves of more then 5% win rate loss.
+Variations added for the moves of more than 5% win rate loss.
-Maximum variations number for each move is 10.
+The maximum variation number for each move is 10.

 Analyzed by KataGo Parallel Analysis Engine (6415 max visits).
 ```